top of page

 Emotional Support and Communication

-• Listen actively and validate feelings
+• Listen actively and validate their feelings.

-• Encourage expression of emotions in healthy ways
+• Encourage expression of emotions in healthy ways.

-• Model empathy and problem-solving
+• Model empathy and problem-solving.

 This approach helps children develop resilience and strong interpersonal skills.
 For instance, a child who feels heard during conflicts is more likely to manage frustration constructively.